Ai Surety Bonding is a leading Canadian Surety Bonding Insurance Brokerage.

-During a bidding process, a contractor, who is also referred to as the principal, registers a bid on a potential project, and provides a bid bond.
-That bid bond pre-qualifies the principal, and also provides a guarantee to the project owner that the principal will fulfill the contract, when awarded.
+During a bidding process, a contractor, who is also referred to as the principal, registers a bid on a potential project and provides a bid bond.
+That bid bond pre-qualifies the principal and also provides a guarantee to the project owner that the principal will fulfil the contract when awarded.

 BID BOND STAKEHOLDERS

 The basic premise behind Bid Bonds is to protect stakeholders.
-For example, when a principal fails to fulfill a bid, the obligee is guaranteed a payout that is equal to the difference between the principal's original tendered price quote, and the next closest price quote.
-Of course, this provision is only initiated if the principal is awarded the contract, but fails to fulfill the obligations of that contract.
-The bid bond penalty is generally ten percent of the bidder's tender price.
+For example, when a principal fails to fulfil a bid, the obligee is guaranteed a payout that is equal to the difference between the principal's original tendered price quote, and the next closest price quote.
+Of course, this provision is only initiated if the principal is awarded the contract, but fails to fulfil the obligations of that contract.
+The bid bond penalty is generally ten per cent of the bidder's tender price.